FDSN/source-identifiers/definition.rst

 **Network codes**

   Codes from 1 and 2 characters are mapped without change.
-Network codes following the 6-character "Temporary network codes convention" are mapped using just the first 2 characters of the code, removing the 4 character year.
+Network codes following the 6-character :ref:`transitional-mapping` are mapped using just the first 2 characters of the code, removing the 4 character year.
 Otherwise, there is no mapping for network codes greater than 2 characters.